Section

 In addition to the words and phrases defined in the Fire and Police Pension Plans General Provisions in Article XI, Part 3, of the Los Angeles City Charter and for the purposes of this Tier 5, the following words or phrases shall have the meaning ascribed to them in this section, unless a different meaning is clearly indicated in the context.

 (a) Member of the Fire Department.
-Member of the Fire Department means the Fire Chief and a person duly and regularly appointed in the Fire Department, under civil service rules and regulations or provisions of the Charter, or both, governing the making of original regular and permanent appointments which require the serving of probationary periods but not of original emergency or temporary appointments, to perform duties as a firefighter or as a paramedic for the City, under whatever designation such person may be described in any salary or departmental ordinance providing salaries for the members of the department, but such person shall be a member of the department only until his or her status as such shall be terminated by reason of retirement, resignation, discharge or for any other reason.
+Member of the Fire Department means the Fire Chief and a person duly and regularly appointed in the Fire Department, under civil service rules and regulations or provisions of the Charter, or both, governing the making of original regular and permanent appointments which require the serving of probationary periods but not of original emergency or temporary appointments, to perform duties as a firefighter or as a paramedic for the City, under whatever designation such person may be described in any salary or departmental ordinance providing salaries for the members of the department, but such person shall be a member of the department only until the person’s status as such shall be terminated by reason of retirement, resignation, discharge or for any other reason.

 (b) Member of the Police Department.
-Member of the Police Department means the Chief of Police and a person duly and regularly appointed in the Police Department, under civil service rules and regulations or provisions of the Charter, or both, governing the making of original regular and permanent appointments which require the serving of probationary periods but not of original emergency or temporary appointments therein, and sworn in, as provided by law, to perform duties as a police officer for the City, under whatever designation such person may be described in any salary or departmental ordinance providing salaries for the members of the department, but such person shall be a member of the department only until his or her status as such shall be terminated by reason of his or her retirement, resignation or discharge or for any other reason.
+Member of the Police Department means the Chief of Police and a person duly and regularly appointed in the Police Department, under civil service rules and regulations or provisions of the Charter, or both, governing the making of original regular and permanent appointments which require the serving of probationary periods but not of original emergency or temporary appointments therein, and sworn in, as provided by law, to perform duties as a police officer for the City, under whatever designation such person may be described in any salary or departmental ordinance providing salaries for the members of the department, but such person shall be a member of the department only until the person’s status as such shall be terminated by reason of retirement, resignation or discharge or for any other reason.

 (c) Tier 5 Plan Member.
 Tier 5 Plan Member means a person who is a Department Member and whose pension rights and benefits are governed by this Tier 5.
 Status as a Tier 5 Plan Member is limited by the provisions of Section 4.2000.